meysius/docs/docker/README.md

   - NodePort: Exposes a container to the outside world (only good for dev purposes)
   - Load Balancer
   - Ingress
-- Nodes will have something called kube-proxy which works as a gateway to outside world
+- Nodes will have something called kube-proxy which manages inbound and outbound traffic to the node.
 - Feed a yaml config to our cluster:
 ```
 $ kubectl apply -f <yaml_config>